-Unfortunately, sending push notifications to Safari Desktop users is not ‘out of the box’.
+Unfortunately, sending push notifications to Safari desktop users does not work “out of the box”.

-In order for these users to receive push notifications, you must create an individual certificate in Personal Information Exchange (.p12) format through your Apple Developer Account.
-The activation is carried out with the help of a Website Push ID, which must also be generated.
+To enable these users to receive push notifications, you need to create an individual certificate via your Apple Developer Account.
+Activation takes place with the help of a website Push ID that also needs to be generated.

 Log in to the Apple Developer portal with your Apple ID and go to Certificates, Identifiers & Profiles.

 Assign a new Website Push ID under the menu item Identifiers via the plus symbol.

 Under Description you can choose a name for your website Push ID.
 For example, for the Identifier, use your domain with the Signalize suffix: web.de.mydomain.signalize.
 Click on Continue…

 Select the Website Push ID you just created in the menu item Certificates, Identifiers & Profiles and then click Create Certificate.